9. Further Open Rails Rolling Stock Features

 itself.
 Furthermore, the naming of shape parts is not consistent between all

 shape files.
-If the shape name entered in ShapeHierarchy
+If the shape name entered in ShapeHierarchy is invalid, a

 warning will be produced in the log file and the light will attach to the